KatHicks/city-zen/README.md

 As a user,
 So that I can manage my issues,
-I want to see a list of all of my reported issues.
+I want to see a list of all my reported issues.

 As a user,
 So that I can see what is needed to resolve an issue,